theKashey/React-stroller/README.md

 Stroller will find nearest scrollable parent, and set a scroll bar.
 `bar`, you can override is just a view, an internal node for a _real_ Bar Stroller will draw itself. `bar` should fill 100% height and 100% width, and be just _style_.

+`scrollBar` property currently is not documented, and used only by [react-nyan-scroll](https://github.com/theKashey/react-nyan-stroller).

 ### StrollableContainer
 Just combine all Components together in the right order